The Backyard Universe

 - The centre of Adelaide is about 1.5 hours drive away, at the times we finish our tours.
 Beware of wandering wildlife and fog on the roads after sunset.

 The tour happens on a flat, natural soil surface covered by mowed vegetation.
 Walking frames or strollers with small wheels may find it bumpy (the soil here develops cracks when it's dry).
-Car parking is available along the access road, from which you walk 100-200 metres via the pedestrian gap to our telescopes.
+Car parking is available along the access road, from which you walk about 150 metres via the pedestrian gap to our telescopes.

 We also offer Gift Vouchers for these tours.